Avaray/gip/README.md

 accurate results as quickly as possible.
 By default, GIP verifies the IP address by waiting for three matching responses from different services, and you can customize this number using the `ensure` option.

-GIP uses more than 20 different 'echo IP' websites to obtain your public IPv4 address, and you can add your own via the `services` option.
+GIP uses more than 20 different "echo IP" websites, and you can add your own via the `services` option.
 Since these services are external, their availability and reliability may vary.
-To account for this, setting the `ensure` count to a reasonable number is advisable."
+To account for this, setting the `ensure` count to a reasonable number is advisable.

+GIP uses more than 20 different "echo IP" websites, and you can add your own with the `services` option.
+Because these services are external, their availability and reliability may vary.
+You can reduce risk by choosing a sensible `ensure` count.

 ## Requirements